Lilin-W/acad-homepage.github.io/_pages/xiaoman.md

 Her name carries a little story.

-Her last name "Xia" (夏) comes from the day we first met - it was **Lixia** (立夏), the **Start of Summer** in the traditional Chinese calendar.
+Her last name 'Xia' (夏) comes from the day we first met - it was **Lixia** (立夏), the **Start of Summer** in the traditional Chinese calendar.

 A few days later, when I brought her home, it happened to be **Xiaoman** (小满) - another solar term meaning "just full enough."

 In Chinese culture, Xiaoman represents a quiet kind of contentment - being full, but not overflowing.

-There's an old saying, *"Xiaoman sheng wanquan"* (小满胜万全), meaning the happiest moments in life often come from things that are perfectly enough, not completely full.
+There's an old saying, *'Xiaoman sheng wanquan'* (小满胜万全), meaning the happiest moments in life often come from things that are perfectly enough, not completely full.

 It's the feeling of grains almost ripe - full but not overflowing - a symbol of balance, warmth, and quiet happiness.